comevussor/Apache-Hive-queries-on-IMDB-open-database/CAP theorem, ACID transactions.md

 # CAP theorem

-The content of this repository is my personal work based on the course given by Adaltas in DSTI in october 2019.

-## CAP theorem
 For any big data base we want :
 - Consistency : only one possible result for one query at a certain time
 - Availability : data is directly available without waiting for some synchronization time